intel/intel-extension-for-pytorch/examples/cpu/llm/inference/README.md

 **Note:** For models on HuggingFace require access privileges, you need to run the `huggingface-cli login` command in each docker container to config a HuggingFace access token.

-## 2.2 Detail usage of running LLM models
+## 2.2 Detail instructions for running LLM models

 ### 2.2.1 Run generation with one instance